 The Authority became self-insured for health care benefits beginning January 1, 2014.
-The Authority contracted with Continental Benefits to facilitate all claims prior to September 30, 2019.
-Effective October 1, 2019, the Authority contracts with UMR, Inc. ("UMR").
+Effective October 1, 2019, the Authority contracts with UMR, Inc. ("UMR") to facilitate all claims.
 The Authority is solely responsible for all claim costs, both reported and unreported.
 UMR provides administrative services to the Authority including claims administration and customer service.
 The Authority is protected against higher than expected claims costs through the purchase of stop-loss coverage of \$175,000 per covered person.
 Liabilities include an amount for claims that have been incurred but not reported ("IBNR").
 The resulting liability calculation is not an exact amount as it depends on many complex factors, such as inflation, changes in legal doctrines, and damage awards.

 Accordingly, claim liabilities are evaluated periodically.
-At September 30, 2020 and 2019, the IBNR liability of approximately \$279,000 and \$350,000, respectively, is recorded within accounts payable and accrued liabilities in the accompanying statements of net position.
+At September 30, 2021 and 2020, the IBNR liability of approximately \$325,000 and \$279,000, respectively, is recorded within accounts payable and accrued liabilities in the accompanying statements of net position.
 The following summarizes the self-insured plan claims and liabilities for health care benefits.

-Year Ended September 30, Beginning of Year Accrual g Current Year Estimates Claim Payments End of Year Accrual

-2020 \$ 350,00 \$ (2,804,414) \$ 278,567
+Year Ended September 30, (eginning of Year Accrual Current Year Estimates Claim Payments End of Year Accrual 2021 \$ 278,567 \$ 3,220,958 \$ (3,174,131) \$ 325,034 2020 \$ 350,000 \$ 2,732,981 \$ (2,804,414) \$ 278,567

-2019 \$ 260,23 \$ (4,209,754) \$ 350,000